wp-plugins/bogo/readme.txt

 == Changelog ==

+= 2.3 =

+* Allow administrators to manage each user's accessible locale set.
+* Bundle famfamfam flag icons and use them in language switcher.
+* "Next" and "Prev" links are picked up from posts in the same locale.
+* Locale list has been updated.

 = 2.2 =

 * Support nav-menu locale settings.
 * Fix: Handle posts page localization properly.

-= 2.1.3 =

-* Fixed: Shortcode handler function echoed, not returned its output.
-* Use static variables instead of global variables.
-* Translations for French (fr_FR) and Vietnamese (vi) have been created.